 - Dry, Sec: containing 17 to 32 grams of residual sugar per lite

 - Demi Sec: containing 32 to 50 grams of residual sugar per liter

-Tasting Trentodoc I always find aromas and flavors of apples, pear, brioche and lees.
+Tasting Trentodoc I always find aromas and flavors of apples, pear, brioche, and lees.
 Trento DOC wines are beautiful with just enough acidity and structure to stand up to a host of foods.
-There are some very well-known producers and a host of smaller wineries and all make fantastic wines.
+There are some very well-known producers and a host of smaller wineries and they all make fantastic wines.
 If you are looking for a good classical method sparkling wine, Trento DOC wines are always a good bet.